-The Planning Department is the keeper of geographical data such as Geographic Information System (GIS) data and maps, including the City Zoning Map.
-Planning is also the administrative authority over site and design review, grading and excavation permits, sign permits, environmental permitting such as critical areas protection and floodplains, State Environmental Policy Act (SEPA), and many other aspects of development and long range planning.
+The Planning Department is the keeper of geographical data such as the City’s Official Zoning and Land Use Maps and Critical Areas maps.
+Planning is also the administrative authority over design review, grading and excavation permits, sign permits, environmental permitting such as critical areas, shorelines, and floodplains, State Environmental Policy Act (SEPA), and many other aspects of development and long-range planning.

-The Historic Preservation Commission is also under the Planning Department umbrella.
-They review and make decisions on historical register properties, and historic related development, particularly within the downtown core area.
+- The Historic Preservation Commission is a quasi-judicial body that reviews and decides on historical register properties, and historic related development, particularly within the downtown core area. [inactive]

 |47 Degrees North Project

 |Cle Elum Bike and Pedestrian Plan

 |Second Street Pathway

 |Critical Areas Ordinance (CAO)